 Africa's economic growth and development trajectory is inextricably linked to its energy landscape.
 As the continent strives to achieve sustainable development, reduce poverty, and promote economic prosperity, access to reliable, affordable, and clean energy sources has become a pressing imperative [1].
 Natural gas, in particular, has emerged as a vital component of Africa's energy mix, offering a cleaner-burning alternative to traditional fossil fuels and a potential catalyst for economic growth.
 Natural gas use is essential to sustainable development [2] 40,000 MW of capacity may be continuously operated for 50 years using Africa's 8% portion of the world's gas reserves [3].
 Natural gas is a versatile energy source that plays a critical role in meeting the energy demands of various sectors, including electricity generation, residential, and industrial.
 The consumption patterns of natural gas in the electricity, residential, and industrial sectors are interconnected and influenced by a range of factors.
 For example, increased demand for electricity generation can lead to higher natural gas consumption, which in turn can impact residential and industrial demand.
 Expansion of gas infrastructure to meet residential demand can also facilitate increased industrial and electricity generation use.
 Technological advancements in one sector, such as more efficient gas turbines for electricity generation, can have spillover benefits for other sectors.

-Africa is blessed with abundant natural gas resources.
-However, natural gas utilization in Africa is currently low.
+Africa is blessed with abundant natural gas resources; however, natural gas utilization in Africa is currently low.
 Only a small portion of available gas reserves is used for electricity generation.
 The three main sectors of the economy—commerce, housing, and transportation—consume relatively little gas.
 The continent faces ongoing challenges related to inadequate natural gas resources to support long-term economic growth.
 Natural gas consumption plays a crucial role in determining economic progress.
 Africa continues to struggle with insufficient natural gas supplies for commercial use and power generation.
 This situation highlights an outdated and potentially dangerous scenario, where Africa is not effectively utilizing its abundant natural gas resources.
 Recent years have seen increased attention given to the dynamic connection between natural gas consumption and economic growth [2].

 Numerous studies have been conducted on natural gas and economic growth nexus [1-6].
 However, most of the existing research has concentrated on examining the connection between economic growth and the consumption of various energy sources, including electricity and oil.
 This study, however, employed a heterogeneous panel approach, which offers greater precision and is better equipped to capture the subject's complexities.
 As a result, various stakeholders in the energy sector, including government officials, energy specialists, students, and those involved in the natural gas subsector, will find this study to be a valuable resource.
 The objective of this study is to establish the relationship between the gas consumption (proxied by; natural gas consumed for electricity, industrial, residential and economic growth (proxied by real GDP) in Nigeria, Algeria, Egypt, and Equatorial Guinea.
 This paper is dived into five major sections.
 Section 1 (introduction), section 2 (literature review), section 3 (methodology), section 4 (results and discussion), and section 5 (conclusion and recommendations).